ourcaldo/tugasincms-neon/replit.md

 ## Public API Endpoints

-The application provides public API endpoints with token-based authentication and Redis caching for optimal performance.
+The application provides two versions of public API endpoints with token-based authentication and Redis caching for optimal performance.

 ### Authentication
 All public API endpoints require an API token in the Authorization header: